-Professor and Department Chair of Applied and Computational Mathematics and Statistics
+Professor of Applied and Computational Mathematics and Statistics

 Notre Dame excels in promoting the multidisciplinary collaborations essential to solving complex problems, both at an institutional level and in the attitudes of its faculty.
 During my time here, I have witnessed many instances when faculty were willing to join interdepartmental teams and contribute to a project in whatever way they could in the spirit of service for a greater good.